 Finding the right subscription management tools can make all the difference.
 Let's explore one of the leading tools in the market today:

-What makes CloudEagle special is that it provides visibility on unsanctioned apps resulting from shadow IT and can automatically find duplicate and unused apps.
+What makes CloudEagle.ai special is that it provides visibility on unsanctioned apps resulting from shadow IT and can automatically find duplicate and unused apps.

-License Management: Gain complete visibility into your software licenses, including detailed usage metrics and associated costs.
-This visibility helps optimize spending and ensure that all licenses are utilized efficiently.
+License Management: Gain complete visibility into each SaaS license, including detailed usage metrics and associated costs.
+This level of insight helps optimize spending and ensures that all licenses are utilized efficiently.

 Not just high-level login activity, thanks to CloudEagle’s direct integrations, you can dive deeper into each license and see feature-level usage activity.